 The evaluation of financial assistance programmes is an established practice among other international institutions, but it is a new task for the ESM.
 In early 2016, Jeroen Dijsselbloem, chairperson of the ESM Board of Governors, requested an in-depth evaluation of EFSF and ESM programmes.
-Half a year later, the Board of Governors approved its mandate,
+Half a year later, the Board of Governors approved its mandate, setting the precise scope and terms of reference in October 2016.

-The evaluation addresses five programmes for five euro area Member States, as well as the post-programme period up to the end of June 2016.
+The evaluation addresses five programmes for five euro area Member States, as well as the postprogramme period up to the end of June 2016.
 This includes EFSF programmes for Ireland, Portugal, and Greece (second programme), and also the ESM programmes for Spain and Cyprus.
 Since it is still ongoing, the ESM programme for Greece (third programme) was excluded from the exercise.

 In determining the mandate of the evaluation, the Board of Governors agreed that an expert from outside the ESM should lead the exercise to ensure its credibility and independence.
-Chairperson Dijsselbloem appointed Gertrude Tumpel-Gugerell, the former vice-governor of the Austrian National Bank and a former member of the Executive Board of the ECB.
-She was backed by an evaluation team comprised of ESM staff members, consultants, and external advisors.
+Chairperson Dijsselbloem appointed Gertrude Tumpel-Gugerell, the former vice-governor of the Austrian National Bank and a former member of the Executive Board